zengelan/eks-workshop/content/006_Intro_MVC/_index.md

 MVISION Cloud is a broad security platform designed to provide a variety of services to customers who need security policy in cloud assets.

 #### Examples
- - SaaS services such as Office 365
+ - SaaS services such as Office 365, Slack, Salesforce, Workday, etc.
  - Containers running in services like AWS Kubernetes
  - Data Loss Prevention Policies tied to data in cloud services and IaaS
- - Collaboration events such as sharing sensitive data externally
+ - Collaboration events such as controlled sharing of sensitive data externally
  - Threat prevention (Insider threats, impossible travel, anomalous behavior, compromised accounts, malware protection)

 #### Goals